RemoAI-LLC/REMO-SERVER/README.md

 "Remo: A personal AI Assistant that can be hired by every human on the planet.
 Personal assistants are not just for the rich anymore."

+**Now powered by multi-agent orchestration with specialized agents for enhanced capabilities!**

 ## Why Remo?

 In today's fast-paced world, people are overwhelmed with various tasks requiring different skills and information overload.
 And that's where Personal assistants can make our work easy!